karlseguin/the-little-mongodb-book/en/mongodb.markdown

 MongoDB's support for nested documents and flexible schema design makes two-phase commits slightly less painful, but it still isn't a great process, especially when you are just getting started with it.

 ## Data Processing ##
 Before version 2.2 MongoDB relied on MapReduce for most data processing jobs.
-As of 2.2 it has added a powerful option called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
+As of 2.2 it has added a powerful feature called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
 In the next chapter we'll look at Aggregation Pipeline and MapReduce in detail.
-For now you can think of them as a very powerful and different way to `group by` (which is an understatement).
+For now you can think of them as powerful and different ways to `group by` (which is an understatement).
 For parallel processing of very large data, you may need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/).

 Of course, parallelizing data processing isn't something relational databases excel at either.
 There are plans for future versions of MongoDB to be better at handling very large sets of data.